ADJUST AND GDPR

 Our privacy record

-We’ve been ePrivacy certified since 2015 and are in the process of renewing our current certificate from 2017.
+We’ve been ePrivacy certified since 2015 and have renewed the certificate in 2019.
 The certification covers the requirements of the General Data Protection Regulation (GDPR) for digital products.

 Why we’re compliant with the GDPR

 We have a dedicated privacy team

 We handle data with care